When is planning permission needed?

 Planning permission is needed whenever someone wants to carry out development.
 'Development' includes:

 The law allows some works and changes of use to take place without the need to apply for planning permission.
 This includes things such as minor internal alterations to buildings, and most works of repair and maintenance.
-However, in order to be sure, you are strongly advised to complete the Permitted Development Enquiry Form (download 176k) and submit to the department planning office prior to starting any work.
+In circumstances where you are seeking an informal opinion as to whether a development you are proposing requires planning permission, you are strongly advised to submit a permitted development enquiry prior to commencing any work.
+The enquiry allows for an informal assessment of whether planning permission is required.
+As of the 1st November 2017, there will be a charge of £25 for this service.

 In cases where advice was provided before 30th September on the basis of the former regulations, it is important that you resubmit your enquiry so that it may be re-considered in light of the changes to the permitted development rights.